navanchauhan/navanchauhan.github.io/Content/about/index.md

 Hi!

 My name is Navan Chauhan.
-I do lots of different things.
-Most of the bigger projects I am working on are currently private/unlisted.
-Although, all of them will be open-sourced, I don't want to publish them until I am happy with the version 1.0.
+This is my small corner on the internet.
+Most of the bigger projects I am working on are either currently private or unlisted.
+Any of the cool research work I am doing also cannot be published anytime soon :(

+I like solving problems, no matter what field they are in.
+I might be a programmer by trade, but I have done way too much work in the field of drug discovery lately.
+I did fall in love with Math during college, and I have a special liking for probability theory.

+When not in front of a screen, I can be found injuring myself mountain biking (I hate road bikers /s), skiing, or homebrewing (WLP618 for all legal purposes).

 Landing page with other links, and projects: [https://hi.navan.dev](https://hi.navan.dev)